florencemezino/i-am-florence/Testing.md

 - The recruiter has also a direct access to git hub with an icon in the navigation bar so they can have access to more portfolio project.

 4. As a recruiter I want to have access to personal information and contact details so that I can reach out to the applicant whenever is needed.
-- Contact information are in the CV.
+- Contact information are available to the recruiter in the CV.
--
--
+- For data protection reason, I have located these sensitive information only in the CV and not on the website itself.

 #### Frequent User Goals

 1. A a recruiter, I want to see if the applicant participates to tech conferences so that I can assess if the applicant is open minded and focus on self development.
--
--
--
+- A timeline in the projects page is dedicated to this purpose.
+Important tech conferences / key events can be listed in this timeline.

 2. As a recruiter, I want to see how the applicant works on its digital presence so that I can determine if the applicant is able to share knowledge and receive feedback.
--
--
--
+- Social media links have been added to the portfolio site in order to reinforce the fact that the applicant has a digital presence and a profesionnal network per se.

 ### Manual (logical) testing of all elements and functionality on every page.